-I believe many of you heard about Cu Chi Tunnel.
-Yes, it’s in Cu Chi district.
+I believe many of you heard about the Cu Chi Tunnel.
+Yes, it’s in the Cu Chi district.
 I just want to mention it here to remind you not to forget this destination.
 And tell me about your experience there, I think it’s interesting!

 Tan Binh and Binh Tan Districts

 Only having a switch of words in the names, and both are parts of Ho Chi Minh City, but the two districts nearly bring to you the feeling of the two different worlds.
-While a lot of people check-in Tan Binh district at many of its restaurants, hotels, or services; Binh Tan is a new zone for factories and a few entertaining activities.
-Anyways, if you want to thoroughly discover Ho Chi Minh City, don’t forget to put your steps at Tan Binh and Binh Tan districts.
+While a lot of people check in Tan Binh district at many of its restaurants, hotels, or services; Binh Tan is a new zone for factories and a few entertaining activities.
+Anyways, if you want to thoroughly discover Ho Chi Minh City, don’t forget to put your steps into Tan Binh and Binh Tan districts.